zenhuw/dota-predictor/README.md

-# Panic commit, this is so pathetic
+# Panic commit, this is so pathetic, #2
 # Important update from the author
 I will try to update this repo over the winter break as I want the game meta to stabilize a little.
 Stay tuned!